Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S14 Secrets of the Tower.md

 ---
 obsidianUIMode: preview
 date: 2024-03-09T00:00:00.000Z
+summary: |-

-summary: The party uses the wand they found to return the tower to its former glory.
-As they continue to use it the power of the wand seems to grow until a mysterious mystical door appears on a wall.
-When they go in they find themselves in a dark dimension where the air is acrid and the ground is littered with bones.
-They meet Khazan, the previous owner of the tower, who has gone mad trying to escape his prison and has transformed into a hideous beast with long limbs and sharp claws.
-After defeating Khazan they escape the dark dimension back into the tower.
+  Using the powerful wand discovered in the tower, the party meticulously restored the structure to its former grandeur.
+As they continued to harness its growing potency, a mysterious door materialized on a previously barren wall.
+Venturing through, they were transported to a grim dimension where the air was thick with decay and the ground strewn with bones.
+Here, they confronted Khazan, the tower's former owner driven mad by his relentless attempts to escape, transforming into a grotesque beast with formidable claws and elongated limbs.

+  In a fierce battle, the party prevailed over Khazan, freeing him from his nightmarish existence and returning to the safety of the tower.
+Marin, guided by whispered offers from her dark patron, made a pact to animate the preserved head they had discovered earlier.
+Through this grisly communion, they learned the head belonged to Yan, a Vistani slain by a traveler known as Rictavio.

+  Meanwhile, Faerah Duskrane was contacted by Eilistraee through her pendant, beseeching her to become a champion in the struggle to liberate the oppressed souls of Barovia.
+With newfound powers, alliances, and daunting challenges ahead, the party stood ready to confront the pervasive darkness that gripped the land, their resolve strengthened by each revelation and encounter.
 fc-date: 973-2-17
 timelines:
   - COS